chadbartel/My-Wiki/wiki-pages/ssh/README.md

     * This should only be necessary if you have a private key file that isn't named something like `id_rsa` or `id_ed25519`.

-### Dynamically Prompt for SSH Key Password
+Alternatively, you can install `keychain` and simply add the keys to your keychain.
 This solution will ensure that the `ssh-agent` will use the key you specify only when you call the SSH service, not when you open bash or login.
 This was copied from [this Stack Overflow question](https://stackoverflow.com/questions/52423626/remember-git-passphrase-in-wsl).

  1. Install `keychain`: